HarshNarayanJha/hash_table_c/README.md

 - Insert a key-value pair into the hash table
 - Search for a value given a key
 - Delete a key-value pair from the hash table
+- Print the contents of the hash table

 ```c
 ht_hash_table *ht_new(void);